Assist physicians and patients in gaining a precise comprehension of the situation.

-Options for Fracture Care Coding – Office Visits
+Options for Coding Fracture Care Visits at the Clinic

-A patient arrives at the clinic with an injury that is evaluated and X-rayed.
-The provider discusses the treatment options appropriate for the level of severity.
-If the fracture is severe enough, the patient might have to be scheduled for surgery; however, if the fracture is minor and can be treated non-surgically in the clinic, the provider has two options for reporting this patient’s visit.
-The options are shown in Table A.
+When a patient arrives at the clinic with an injury, it undergoes evaluation and X-ray assessment.
+The provider engages in discussions about suitable treatment options based on the severity level of the fracture.
+In cases where the fracture is sufficiently severe, scheduling surgery might be necessary.
+Conversely, if the fracture is minor and can be managed non-surgically within the clinic, the provider has two alternatives for documenting this particular patient encounter.

 Table A: Fracture Care Coding options for nonsurgical fracture care

 |Closed treatment code (includes casting)